 Sewing the Star Blocks

 Sew the horizontal rows together and press according to the diagram.
-Top and bottom rows are pressed outward and the middle rows are pressed to the center.
+The top and bottom rows are pressed outward and the middle rows are pressed to the center.

 Next, match up the top and middle rows, the seams should nest together, this keeps your points lined up and helps keep the blocks square.
 Repeat with the bottom row.

-Press the blocks open with the seams going towards the center.
+Press the blocks open with the seams going toward the center.
 When all of your blocks are finished it’s time to sew them together.